 There is no beating of butter and sugar till it becomes fluffy, no whisking of eggs, no cut and fold method of assimilating the flour and other ingredients together.
 This cake simply requires mixing of all the ingredients, transferring them in the baking tin and letting the oven do the rest.
 [I baked this cake to get over my recent baking fiascos ;-)] It is one the simplest cakes that I have ever baked and also one of the healthiest and yummiest.
 Given a choice I would rather have this cake over chocolate cake.
 Don’t get me wrong, I love chocolates but I am always sold out to the health quotient of a dish.

 To make the cake healthier whole wheat flour has been used instead of plain flour.
-I also substituted the white granulated sugar with demerara sugar.
+Also, I earlier used to use demerara sugar which I now substitute with coconut sugar.
 You can use granulated sugar or even packed brown sugar.
 My daughter, who is a pucca chocoholic and was never fond of this particular cake, enjoyed the oven made one to the core.
 Next time, I am going to double the amount of ingredients to have a larger cake J

 This cake is incredibly versatile.
 It can be enjoyed with a cup of hot or cold coffee/ tea and it can be paired with custard to make a delicious dessert.
 The idea of pairing it with custard just happened one fine day.
 I once had friends over for dinner and though I usually plan the whole menu, for some odd reason I didn’t give much thought to what I would serve for dessert!
 I had this cake in the fridge and I decided on making custard (which seems to be the easiest thing to make) and served this cake along with it.
 Everyone loved it and most had a second helping!
 I warmed the cake in micro-oven and served it with thick chilled custard and it was just the way I like my dessert – contrasting in texture and temperature.